dzoricic/basket/readme.md

 * Added custom error for id decryption
 * Added tests for all current components except for controller
   * I plan to add functional tests later on

+## 0.1.0 - First Minor Version?

+* Added docker-compose.yml file
+  * Added postgresql database and flyway scripts which drastically changes the way the app works.
+That's why we have a new minor version indicating a bigger update that may be breaking change.
+Even though the diff is smaller the change is significant.